adamrossnelson/StataQuickReference/usefulpackages.md

 # Notes about stata schemes.

-These notes eventually to be placed in seperate `md` file.
+Stata scheme notes eventually to be placed in seperate `md` file.

 ## burd